1998apoorvmalik/udacity-machine-learning-engineer-nanodegree/6_ml_capstone/README.md

 This repository contains the final capstone project for the [Udacity Machine Learning Engineer Nanodegree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t) program.

-In this project we have trained a Deep Neural Network to play the classic game Atari Breakout.
+In this project I have trained a Deep Neural Network to play the classic game Atari Breakout.
 The neural network model is trained with the help of DQN algorithm.

 The jupyter notebook [Breakout DQN](Breakout%20DQN) contains the training process and the model's evaluation.